 Impact investors associated with 20×20 are committing substantial funds, part of the almost USD 1 billion assembled to date.
 The Dutch development bank, European Investment Bank, Credit Suisse and Church of Sweden have invested in the Althelia Climate Fund.
 A typical Althelia project in Peru involves an NGO, a national park, private company and communities.
 Revenue is from carbon and Fairtrade organic no-deforestation cocoa or fairly traded beef.
 Euro 100 million will be fully invested by the end of 2016 and a second fund raised in June 2016 for investment later.

 EcoEnterprises Fund has invested USD 100 million in agroforestry, wild harvested products, sustainable working landscapes, and biopreservation, says managing director Nathalie Prado.
 The Terra Bella Fund invests in recharge generation, fruit production, and “secure land change for the ‘bottom of the pyramid’ rural poor,” says Nicole Rossell, its co-head for Latin America.

 Private investment is just part of the solution, however.
 “Our next phase is to work closely with governments”, says WRI’s Rene Zamorra.
 German Obando from the International Union for the Conservation of Nature agrees, saying, “What really works is a national development plan.
 The big player is government.”

 Countries are stepping up.
-Guatemala’s restoration target is 1.2 million hectares, and according to Ebal Sales, Director of National Forests, government is funding half.
-“Over the next 30 years,” he says, “one per cent of the national budget will go to smallholders to plant trees.
+Guatemala’s restoration target is 1.2 million hectares, and according to Ebal Sales, Director of National Forests, the government is funding half.
+“Over the next 30 years,” he says, “1 percent of the national budget will go to smallholders to plant trees.
 We estimate that restoration will bring USD 43 million a year in co-benefits such as water and generation of electricity.”

 Initiative 20X20 faces a tall order to turn around, but the building blocks are starting to be clear.